aislinnnnn/AlgoVisuo/README.md

 ### Sampling Algorithms

 The first three algorithms in this project are sampling algorithms that can be used for supersampling, or post-filtering.
 Supersampling is used in computer graphics to reduce aliasing, or the jagged edges seen on curved images.
 For optimal results, the sampling algorithms must take a number of samples from a board as evenly spaced apart as possible.
 This project features simple random, Mitchell's best candidate and Poisson disc sampling.
+The Poisson disc algorithm used in this project is based on Mike Bostock's implementation of Bridson's algorithm.

 ![Sampling vis](assets/screenshots/sampling.png)